phetsims/paper-land/docs/setup/install.md

 #### Building your own package

+{==
+These steps need to be followed for Windows and MacOS separately on a device with the OS of choice.
+The resulting build scripts are platform-specific and will not work across platforms.
+Likewise, you cannot create a MacOS build on a Windows machine or vice versa.
+==}

 If you are interested in packaging the project yourself, you can use the following steps:

-1) Install pkg globally: `npm install -g pkg`. pkg is used to package setup scripts into an executable.
+1. Install pkg globally: `npm install -g pkg`. pkg is used to package setup scripts into an executable.
-2) Run `npm run build` to build the project.
+2. Run `npm run build` to build the project.
 This will create a `build` directory in the root of the project.
-3) Within the build directory are platform specific executables that a user can run to install node modules and run the project.
+3. Within the build directory are platform specific executables that a user can run to install node modules and run the project.
-4) It also includes a .env file where you can configure variables for the project.
+4. It also includes a `config.json` file where you can configure variables for the project ([see installation instructions above](#package-installation-intructions-preferred).)

     - Note that there are other build scripts to build individual parts of the project (front end, server, etc.).
-See package.json for more details.
+See `package.json` for more details.
     - Note that this process requires the user to have Node.js installed on their system.
 A fully standalone build is not supported at this time.